rrenna/foundryvtt-sfrpg-populator/README.md

 **A: Android, Dwarf, Gnome, Human, Halfling, Kasatha, Lashunta, Nuar, Skittermander, Shirren, Vesk, Ysoki**

+*Q: So how do you pick attribute and skill modifiers?*

+**All values come directly from the process outlined in the Alien Archive (Non-combatant NPCs use the expert array with a creature type and optionally a creature subtype graft applied)**

 *Q: Why doesn't populator generate monsters though!?*

 **A: Because that's hard and I haven't done it yet**